 The School of Information is the interdisciplinary place to gain data science training, regardless of your major or field of study.
 Faculty across many U.A. departments have data science expertise (e.g., Biosystems Engineering, Computer Science, Ecology and Evolutionary Biology, Electrical and Computer Engineering, Management Information Systems, Mathematics).
 But our faculty in the School of Information are prepared to talk across disciplines to provide the basic data science tools every student needs today.
 That is, the School of Information provides a methodological hub for interdisciplinary data science at U.A., training students and doing research on such activities as data curation, database management, information ethics and policy, along with statistical and computational data analysis.
 Many of our students continue their data science training in their primary domain or field of study, if not majoring in Information Science.
+Our curriculum is embedded into or available as electives in other departments, such as Neuroscience & Cognitive Science, Applied Physics, and Bioinformatics.
 These domain spokes all across the campus can be considered your primary research focus, though data scientists across domains have a lot in common.

 Courses like those listed below provide data science training for students from all across the campus, and soon the School of Information will provide students with short one-unit courses for those who just want a small introduction or 'refresher' kind of experience.
 Join us!